Shreeyash01/DSA/README.md

 # DSA
-My solutions for DSA Questions on HR platform.
+My solutions for DSA Questions on platforms like HackerRank LeetCode and GeeksForGeeks.